-- That there is limited additional impact we can have at a local level due to current legislation. - To ensure service delivery remains efficient and effective across the board, Members advise that BDC aligns its approach with North East Derbyshire as this will allow officers to take the same approach to enforcement and advice/guidance.
+- That there is limited additional impact we can have at a local level due to current legislation. - To ensure service delivery remains efficient and effective across the board, Members advise that BDC aligns its approach with that of neighbouring authorities as this will allow officers in the joint Environmental Health Service to take a proportionate and appropriate approach to enforcement and advice/guidance, within the Fire Service area.